About Electrolysis & FAQ

 Almost all areas of the body can be subject to unwelcome hair growth and almost all areas can be treated successfully with electrolysis.

-The most commonly treated areas for women are: Chin - Jawline - Upper lip - Throat - Sides of face - Eyebrows - Chest - Abdomen - Breasts - Bikini line - Underarms - Hairline - Fingers and toes. ***Please note that Zapology Electrolysis is currently not offering bikini services due to treatment space restrictions.***
+The most commonly treated areas for women are: Chin - Jawline - Upper lip - Throat - Sides of face - Eyebrows - Chest - Abdomen - Breasts - Bikini line - Underarms - Hairline - Fingers and toes. ***Please note that Zapology Electrolysis is currently not offering ANY lower body services.***

 The most commonly treated areas for men are: Back (including shoulders and torso) - Ears - Brows - Cheeks (to clean up beard line) - Neckline - Nape - Hands